alaface/singk3/README.md

 ## Structure

-- `Discriminants smooth Pic2.txt`: Contains utility functions to determine MDS properties and compute specific representations for discriminants.
+- `library.m`: Contains utility functions to determine MDS properties, compute specific representations for discriminants and compute intersection products on a surface after contracting a finite set of irreducible curves.

 ## Features